 If you’re foreigner planning a trip, in this link you can check the ✅ SANITARY REQUIREMENTS and get a VISA.
 Also, to help you travel without spending too much, in this link you’ll find ✈️ CHEAP FLIGHTS and a 💥10% DISCOUNT on your TRAVEL INSURANCE.

 When browsing the internet during your trip, it is essential to use a 👉 QUALITY VPN to ensure your privacy and security.
 Additionally, bringing a ⭐ TRAVEL DEBIT CARD will help you avoid issues with carrying cash and reduce the risk of theft.

 What are the main neighborhoods of Barcelona?

-Below, and to complement the previous map, you will find a list of the different neighborhoods where to stay in Barcelona, and their main characteristics to help you choose:
+To complement the map, you’ll find a list of the different neighborhoods in Barcelona, along with a description of their key characteristics.